SerenityOS/serenity/Documentation/TransferringFiles.md

 - Setup OpenSSH server on your host.
 For windows: Google is your friend (https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)
 For linux: Google is your friend.
-- Ensure that you already have a working SerenityOS working build.
+- Ensure that you already have a working SerenityOS build.
 ```console
 $ Meta/serenity.sh rebuild-world
 ```